Ancestral Photos and Portrait

 (Above photo from Kansas State Historical Society.
 Copy and reuse restrictions apply.)

-Above: Cane of Chief Abram Burnett.
+Above: Rose Quartz Silver Collar Ebonised Hardwood Shaft Cane of Chief Abram Burnett.

 (Above photo from Kansas State Historical Society.
 Copy and reuse restrictions apply.)